-- three assessment tasks - the minimum weighting for an individual task is 20% - the maximum weighting for an individual task is 40% - one task must be an assignment or investigation-style with a weighting of 20-30%
+- three assessment tasks - the minimum weighting for an individual task is 20% - the maximum weighting for an individual task is 40%

 Board-approved calculators, geometrical instruments and templates may be used.

 Students who are completing the Year 10 5.3 Mathematics course.